nikkilr88/egghead-asciicasts/building-react-applications-with-idiomatic-redux/lessons/javascript-redux-filtering-redux-state-with-react-router-params.md

-I'm using `Express` with `webpackDevMiddleware` in my development, so I just need to tell **Express** to serve index HTML no matter what the path is.
+I'm using `Express` "See [Getting Started with Express.js](https://egghead.io/courses/getting-started-with-express-js) for more information regarding Express" with `webpackDevMiddleware` in my development, so I just need to tell **Express** to serve index HTML no matter what the path is.
 This way, the dev server always serves the same HTML file, and React Router matches the route on the client.

 **devServer.js**